chpau/relay-race-madrid/README.md

 ## 3 - Notebook Uploader

 - Tell the Project Manager your email, she/he needs this to add you to the page.
-- Download the .ipynb from this Repository (Notebook folder), `Hackathon - House Prediction.ipynb`
+- Download the .ipynb from this Repository (Notebook folder), `Madrid Houses.ipynb`
 - If you are added, add the notebook to the project.
 Go to "Assets" > "New Notebook"
 - use "Default Anaconda Free (1 vCPU and 4 GB RAM)"